MouriNaruto/MouriDocs/docs/21/ReadMe.md

 After we have done the prerequisites, we need to mount the virtual machine's hard disk file to your host machine and create the boot files for UEFI boot.

-Assumes your mounted Windows partition is `G:` and the ESP partition is `F:`.
+Assumes your mounted Windows partition is "G:" and the ESP partition is "F:".

 First, we need to create the boot files for UEFI boot: